• English

 “Innovate don’t imitate” – or to put it in Gustav Mahler’s words: “Tradition is to pass on the fire and not to worship the ashes”.

-In order now to make this possible and to all family members, wherever they may be, to get their roots, I have in the age of new media seized the opportunity to use its powers and laid the foundation for this as part of the website.
-I wish and hope that in every future generation a few descendants find that to continue what my cousin Viktor and I have initiated and thus preserve what Adolf Ignaz outstandingly had begun.
+In order to make this possible and to preserve the roots of all family members, wherever they may be, I have seized the opportunity in the age of new media to use their possibilities and laid the foundation for this as part of the website.
+I wish and hope that in every future generation a few descendants find that to continue what I have initiated and thus preserve what Adolf Ignaz outstandingly had begun.

 Written by Theodor Heinrich Mautner Markhof